 Retaining walls will be required to provide support of a depressed corridor to reduce the lateral extent of the excavations along the Kennedy Road and at the abutments for the undercrossing.
-Considering that competent soils are present at/below the proposed road grade along the length of the depressed corridor, the use of spread footings placed on the native till deposits is considered to be the most practical option for foundation support; however, as noted above a multi-level dewatering systems for construction as well as either a permanent groundwater cut-off system (e.g., secant pile wall) with a supplementary internal drainage and pumping system, or a long-term groundwater drawdown pumping system will be required.
+Considering that competent soils are present at about 4 m to 5.5 m below existing ground surface along the length of the depressed corridor, the use of spread footings placed on the native gravelly silty sand deposit is considered to be the most practical option for foundation support for a majority of the retaining wall alignment.
+For shorter walls, with a lightly loaded foundation, strip footings founded within the firm to stiff silty clay deposit designed based on a factored ULS resistance of 100 kPa and a SLS resistance of 75 kPa could also be considered.
+As noted above a multi-level dewatering system for construction as well as either a permanent groundwater cut-off system (e.g., secant pile wall) with a supplementary internal drainage and pumping system, or a long-term groundwater drawdown pumping system will be required.
 Alternatively, consideration could be given to a tied back soldier pile and concrete panel wall for the retaining structure, if an easement for the soil anchors extending behind the walls can be obtained.

-As previously noted, cobbles and boulders are also expected to be present throughout the till which may affect the installation of temporary or permanent retaining walls/excavation support systems.
+As previously noted, cobbles and boulders are also expected to be present throughout the native soil depsoits which may affect the installation of temporary or permanent retaining walls/excavation support systems.